ezekielcroe/OVIWrite/macos-installers/OVIWrite_macOS_Installer_Readme.md

 This repository contains a full installation and uninstallation script for setting up [OVIWrite](https://github.com/MiragianCycle/OVIWrite) — a Neovim-based writing environment — on **macOS (Apple Silicon only)**.

 > 🧠 OVIWrite was created by **Theena Kumaragurunathan**.
-> This installer was adapted by a community contributor to improve beginner accessibility and resolve some macOS-specific issues.
+> This installer was adapted by Yeo Zhi Zheng to improve beginner accessibility and resolve some macOS-specific issues.
+It is also a small project for me to learn more about Neovim, OVIwrite, and Github.

 ---